This easy and delicious mojo picón sauce recipe makes the perfect condiment!

 - 3 slices of white bread

-- First you have to rinse the dried pepper under hot water and then leave it sitting in hot water for about an hour so that it reconstitutes.
+- First you have to rinse the dried pepper under hot water and then leave it sitting in hot water for about an hour so that it rehydrates.

 - Fry the slices of bread in olive oil and let them drain on paper towels.

 - Break up the fried bread and add it to your food processor along with the reconstituted pepper and the other ingredients (except the olive oil).
 Blend until smooth, adding the olive oil towards the end.
-Instead of a food processor you can also use a stick blender or even a mortar.
+Instead of a food processor you can also use an immersion blender or even a mortar and pestle.

 So tell me, what would you eat with your homemade mojo picón sauce?